Structure from Appearance: Topology with Shapes, without Points: Background: shapes and visual calculating

 All basic elements besides points have a unique boundary (Table 1).
 The boundary of a basic element is made up of basic elements of exactly one dimension lower than itself (e.g. the boundary of a line is formed by two points).
 This leads to the following result: the boundary of a basic element is not a part of the basic element.
 More generally, given a shape in an algebra $U_i$, for $i > 0$: (i) the boundary of the shape is a \emph{shape} made with basic elements of dimension $i$ - 1, and (ii) this boundary shape is not a part of the original shape.
 (For further details on shapes and their boundaries, and a comparison with the corresponding concepts in point-set topology, see \cite{Earl97}.)

 The algebras $U_i$ are closed under operations of sum (+), product ($\cdot$), and difference (-).
-These operations mimic very closely how drawings are created and manipulated in practice, in art and design.
-The operations are formally defined in terms of the part relation for shapes (details are given in \cite{Stiny75}; see also \cite{Krishn92a, Krishn92b}).
+These operations mimic very closely how drawings are created and manipulated in practice, in art and design; their technical details are covered in \cite{Stiny75, Krishn92a, Krishn92b, Stiny2006}.

-Suppose $S$ and $S'$ are two shapes, both made with the same kind of basic elements (e.g. $S$ and $S'$ are both made with points or both made with lines).
+Suppose $S$ and $S'$ are two shapes, both made with the same kind of basic elements (e.g., $S$ and $S'$ are both made with points or both made with lines).
 Say that $S$ is part of $S'$, and denote it with $S \leq S'$, if every maximal element of the first is embedded in a maximal element of the second (more generally, under an appropriate transformation).
 An intuitive way to understand this is by an analogy to manual drawing: first draw the shape $S$ and then the shape $S'$; if the resulting drawing is $S'$, then $S$ is part of $S'$.
-A brief description of sum, product and difference for shapes now follows.